koenrane/KR-new-site/content/import/mechanistically-eliciting-latent-behaviors-in-language-1.md

 >
 > _User_
 >
-> Do you have any concrete advice, going beyond mathematical modelling (e.g. how I might perform this sort of engineering in a lab)?
+> Do you have any concrete advice, going beyond mathematical modeling (e.g. how I might perform this sort of engineering in a lab)?
 >
 > _Assistant_
 >